arangodb/docs/3.6/programs-arangobackup-examples.md

 Keep in mind that such a restore is a global operation and affects **all databases** in an installation.
 The restore will roll back all data including in the meantime databases, collections, indexes etc.
-The database server of a single server instance and all database servers of a cluster will subsequently be restarted.
+The DB-Server of a single server instance and all DB-Servers of a cluster will subsequently be restarted.
 {% endhint %}